 I’ve since worked behind the scenes in publishing as a proofreader, copy editor, and typesetter.
-I’ve worked with publishers such as Carroll & Graf, Shoemaker & Hoard, Crown & Covenant Publications, Christian Publications (now WingSpread/Zur), Pegasus Books, and F+W Publications.
+I’ve worked with publishers such as Carroll & Graf, Shoemaker & Hoard, Crown & Covenant Publications, Christian Publications (a.k.a.
+WingSpread/Zur), Pegasus Books, and F+W Publications.
 I also proofread author manuscripts being prepped for submission to agents and editors.

 Several chapters of my very first novel, Gray Area, won awards at the St. Davids conference.
 The entire novel placed as a semifinalist in the national contest Operation First Novel in 2004.
 My second novel, Do-It-Yourself Widow, fared even better.
-The opening chapter placed first at St. Davids in 2005, and the entire novel placed as a top-four runnerup in the Operation First Book contest in 2006.
+The opening chapter placed first at St. Davids in 2005, and the entire novel placed as a top-four runner-up in the Operation First Book contest in 2006.

 In recent years, my short humor essays have garnered numerous awards—from a national contest on BrassRing.com to the Hall of Fame at the St. Davids Writers’ Conference.

 My favorite writing challenge, though, has been the yearly contest known as National Novel Writing Month: writing 50,000 words of a single new fiction project during the month of November.
-I loves the pressure of a ridiculous, forced deadline.
+I love the pressure of a ridiculous, forced deadline.
 I’m currently tinkering with several of these crazy manuscripts, trying to beat them into submission so I can send them out into the world.